Chai Kek

 Chai Kek (寨乪) is a village in Lam Tsuen, Tai Po District, Hong Kong.

 Administration

 Chai Kek is a recognized village under the New Territories Small House Policy.

 History

 At the time of the 1911 census, the population of Tsai Kek was 129.
 The number of males was 51.

+In December 2023, the village's former representative, Herman Chung He-man, was found murdered in the village; his wife was arrested.